VisActor/VTable/docs/assets/guide/en/table_type/Pivot_table/pivot_table_useage.md

 ## Example: Customize row header column header tree structure

 In the following example, in order to make the display order of each dimension value of the table header meet the requirements, we set two fields: rowTree and columnTree, which represent the tree structure of the row header and column header respectively.
 You can see the difference in the display order of the tree structure latitude values analyzed by VTable above.

-- enableDataAnalysis needs to be set to false

 ```javascript livedemo  template=vtable
 const data = [